Code Analysis for Managed Code Warnings

-Whether the fix for a violation of the rule constitutes a breaking change.
-Breaking change means that an assembly that has a dependency on the target that caused the violation will not re-compile with the new fixed version or might fail at run time because of the change.
+Whether the fix for a violation of the rule is a breaking change.
+Breaking change means that an assembly that has a dependency on the target that caused the violation will not recompile with the new fixed version or might fail at run time because of the change.
 When multiple fixes are available and at least one fix is a breaking change and one fix is not, both 'Breaking' and 'Non Breaking' are specified.

 The specific managed code that causes the rule to generate a warning.

-Discusses the issues behind the warning.
+Discusses the issues that are behind the warning.

 How to Fix Violations